Locus Logo Locus Logo

 Apr 16, 2020

-The ripples of COVID-19 are being felt across industries.
+Key Takeaways The ripples of COVID-19 are being felt across industries.
 While some have seen a huge surge in growth, the others have seen a steep decline.
 Locus, which has clients in industries like E-grocery, E-commerce, 3PL, Retail, Pharma, and FMCG, among others, has come up with a ‘Locus On The Ground March Report’.
-This report will […]
+This […]

 Read more